spencertipping/pushback/connections.md

 makes sense given that the source and destination are already known.

+## Streams are pairs of `(input-side, output-side)`
+...and build up the functions that connect those two things?
+Not sure yet.

+## Processes are flow paths
+You can multi-connect things if you want to, and it will behave exactly like shared file descriptors in Linux (but with customizable transaction boundaries).

 ## A webserver that serves files
 ```pl
 my $server_process = $io->(